Data-Science-User/TDI_Coding_Challenge_Summer2016_R_Questions_1_and_2/README.md

 # TDI_Coding_Challenge_Summer2016_R_Questions_1_and_2
-## R was used to completed these assignments
+## R was used to complete these assignments